CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 ## Structure of project

- 1. Folder **AppContext** is folder where contain context classes for interaction with database without business logic.
+ 1. Folder **AppContext** is folder where contains context classes for interaction with database without business logic.
+ 2. Folder **Middleware** is folder where contains middleware.
- 2. Folder **Services** contains 2 sub folders: **Interfaces** and **Repositories**.
+ 3. Folder **Services** contains 2 sub folders: **Interfaces** and **Repositories**.
- 3. Folder **Interfaces** contains interfaces which describes structure of inherited classes.
+ 4. Folder **Interfaces** contains interfaces which describes structure of inherited classes.
- 4. Folder **Repositories** is folder with all business logic of project.
+ 5. Folder **Repositories** is folder with all business logic of project.
 Only there simple developer has access.

-## How to interact with database?
+## How to interact with library?
-Developer can interact with database using class BankServiceOptions that provides properties for a little configuration.
-Set connection string you can by set value to property Connection.
-Ensure create or delete database by setting value to properties EnsureCreated and EnsureDeleted.
+Developer can interact with library by following next steps:
+ 1. create instance of class `ServiceConfiguration` and pass as parameters class `ConfigurationOptions` with own settings. (or do the same steps but instead of create instance of `ServiceConfiguration`, use middleware `ServiceConfigurationMiddleware`)
+ 2. interact with repositories throughout public properties of instanced class `ServiceConfiguration`
 #### Remember!
 If you'll not change connection string to database in class BankServiceOptions or directly in repository classes program may don't work correctly.
 You can catch exception like "There isn't database which has been specified." because databases which was used in developing project may doesn't exist on your machine.